Using motor vehicles to get to work or travel around is a very convenient option for many people and one we often take for granted.

 Hybrid cars can be very quiet when running only on the electric motor.

-Electric vehicles offer great potential as a low-emission form of transport.
+Electric cars offer great potential as a low-emission form of transport.
 Electric vehicles use a battery-powered electric motor to move the vehicle and are recharged from mains electricity.

 A major benefit of electric cars is that they don't produce greenhouse gas emissions or air pollution when driven and have much lower noise pollution levels.
 If renewable energy such as solar power or GreenPower is used to recharge the batteries then greenhouse gas emissions are reduced.
 Their running costs are also much lower.